empirica Housing Market Bubble

 The bubble index can only indicate the threat of a bubble forming and display various warning levels.
 For the calculation, the three individual indicators - multiplier, price income and construction activity - are monitored on a quarterly basis.
 The (regional) risk of a property bubble increases if the corresponding comparative values from 2005 or the demand forecast are significantly exceeded.
 The year 2005 represents a normal phase in which nobody suspected a price bubble and the market was slightly undervalued.

-Detailed results and further information on the methodology can be downloaded from the empirica ag website:
+Detailed results and further information on the methodology can be downloaded here: